 There are other workaway hosts in our area.
 The volunteers get together often just to hang out and share experiences.

 We enjoy sharing about Israel: our culture, agriculture, archeology, cuisine, Jewish life and living.
 For those interested we can familiarize them with the Hebrew language as time allows.

-We prune the vines around the end of February and pick the grapes around the end of August.
+We prune the vines around mid-to end January and pick the grapes around the end of August.
 Rest of the year keeps us busy with farm maintenance - weeding and keeping the farm tidy.
 Essential oils are produced mainly in spring and in the fall.